 Preparing for Surgery

-Our pre-admission teaching nurse will call you and review your medical history or set up an appointment for you to come in and meet with her.
+Our pre-admission teaching nurse will call you to review your medical history or set up an appointment for you to come in and meet with her.
 This usually takes place two weeks prior to your procedure.
-During your visit she will gather information regarding your general health.
+During your visit, she will gather information regarding your general health.
 You will be asked to sign a surgical consent and other necessary forms.
 If your surgeon has ordered any lab work, x-rays, or EKG, they will also be completed at this time.
 If you are unable to come in prior to the day of surgery, the nurse will take a phone history and the remaining items will be completed on the day of surgery.

 - Quit smoking or at least cut down before surgery

 - Stop drinking alcohol at least 24 hours before surgery